 So, please be on your best behavior:

 Don’t try to sneak onto the base or any closed-off area.
-OK, that sounds like common sense, but these guys actually did it.
+OK, that sounds like common sense, but these guys actually did it, and it’s claimed that they damaged a historical site.
 Don’t be like them.

 Don’t bring alcohol and drugs.
 About marijuana: Federal police and military police are there and they aren’t required to follow the California marijuana laws.
 Yes, I know so many people smoke it on the street in California.
 But not on or adjacent to a military base.
 Possession and use are still a felony on their books, and they can send you to jail for a long time.

 Bringing your pets is not advised.
 The base is home to lots of wildlife that pets like to chase.
 If your pet runs on to the base, there’s no going after it.
 And pets do lots of damage to crops in farm fields.